Deploy Exchange Online for Microsoft 365 Enterprise

 - Monitor your feedback venue (a public channel in a central Teams team or Yammer) for issues and feedback from individuals about their experiences with Exchange Online.
 Address questions and issues as quickly as you can to prevent frustrated individuals and demonstrate support for the rollout.

-- Identify and nurture champions in each business group and highlight their accomplishments and best practices using Exchange Online.
+- Identify and nurture champions in each business group and highlight their best practices using Outlook.
 Reflect their successes out to the organization to show project success and adoption.
 Endorsement by technical leaders within a business group can exert a powerful influence over leaders and peers.

-Your organization has adopted Exchange Online as its primary individual and small group short-lived communication and scheduling tool.
+Your organization has adopted Exchange Online and Outlook as its primary individual and small group short-lived communication and scheduling tool.

 How Microsoft does Microsoft 365 Enterprise

-To peek inside Microsoft and learn how the company migrated to Exchange Online and is using Exchange Online Protection to protect against cyber attacks, see:
+To peek inside Microsoft and learn how we migrated to Exchange Online and are using Exchange Online Protection to protect against cyber attacks, see:

 - Microsoft migrates 150,000 mailboxes to Exchange Online